Back to questions

 Then, we convert the query into a CTE called and using the formula below, we calculate the percentages of the time spent sending and opening snaps.

-Percentage of time spend on sending snaps = Time spent on sending snaps / Total time spend on sending and opening snaps
+Percentage of time spend on sending/opening snaps = Time spent on sending/opening snaps / Total time spent on sending and opening snaps

-When dividing 2 integers, the division / operator in PostgreSQL only considers the integer part of the results and do not deal with the remainder (ie. .123, .352).
-Hence, to avoid integer division which happens when we multiply by 100 and to convert the numerical values into decimal values, we multiply the values with 100.0.
+Tip: When dividing 2 integers, the division / operator in PostgreSQL only considers the integer part of the results and does not deal with the remainder (ie. .123, .352).
+Hence, to avoid integer division which happens when we multiply by 100 and to convert the numerical values into decimal values, we multiply the values by 100.0.

 Solution #1: Using CASE Statement & CTE (as above)